-I have tried a lot of homemade cleaners when trying to learn how to get dog pee smell out of carpet.
-The two that I will be sharing with you in this article are easy, affordable and effective.
+I have tried a lot of homemade cleaners when trying to learn how to get the dog pee smell out of the carpet.
+The two that I will be sharing with you in this article are easy, affordable, and effective.

 How to Get Dog Pee Smell Out of Carpet

-The easiest way to learn how to get dog pee smell out of carpet is to prevent the urine stain in the first place.
-Whether you've adopted a puppy or adult dog that still has indoor accidents, you will need to properly house train him.
+The easiest way to learn how to get the dog pee smell out of the carpet is to prevent the urine stain in the first place.
+Whether you've adopted a puppy or an adult dog that still has indoor accidents, you will need to properly house-train him.

 - How To House Train A Dog for Free